Jim Foster (activist)

 Foster was approached by fledgling gay politician Harvey Milk in 1973.
 Milk sought Foster's endorsement for his first campaign for Supervisor.
 Foster, who through the Toklas club had staked out a position that it was best for the gay community to work with liberal establishment politicians than try to elect gay candidates, refused to support Milk's campaign.
 This led to an enmity between the men which lasted until Milk's assassination in 1978.
 It has been suggested that this enmity, which extended to the Toklas club and the Milk-founded San Francisco Gay Democratic Club, may have hampered the LGBT community's early efforts to address the spread of HIV in San Francisco.

 In 1980, Foster served as the coordinator for northern California for Ted Kennedy's presidential campaign.
 When Kennedy's campaign was struggling financially, Foster kept his local campaign office open using his own funds.
 Kennedy credited Foster for delivering his victory in the 1980 California primary.

 Foster was a founding member of the San Francisco Health Commission in 1985.
 In 1989 he was hired by pharmaceutical company Lymphomed as a consultant.

 Foster died of an AIDS-related illness at his San Francisco home on October 31, 1990.
+His ashes were entombed in Grace Cathedral Columbarium at San Francisco.